Herringway/hwkode/hkode.md

 * Silence: Unit cannot use magic or sound-based a-skills.
 * Paralysis: Unit cannot use physical a-skills.
 * Slow: Halves speed of unit.
-* Poison: Unit loses 1/8th HP each round.
+* Poison: Unit loses 1/8th of their max HP each round.
 * Sleep: Unit cannot take turns.
 Healed by physical attacks.
 * Confusion: Unit's a-skills have a 25% of their target changing.
 25% chance of failure.
 Healed by physical attacks.
 * Stop: Unit cannot take turns.